angelicaakwarteng/SQL_projects/README.md

 # sql_projects

-This portfolio is my collection of SQL projects.
+This portfolio contains my collection of SQL projects.
+As the data field grows rapidly, working directly with databases becomes inevitable.